 Men are almost twice as likely to binge drink as women (Centers for Disease Control and Prevention, 2015).
-An extensive analysis observed that in 2004, 6.3 percent of all men who died globally and 7.6 percent of global diseases and injuries experienced by men were attributable to alcohol; for women, alcohol could be attributed to 1.1 percent of deaths and 1.4 percent of diseases and injuries (Rehm et al., 2009).
+An extensive analysis observed that in 2004, 6.3 percent of all men who died globally and 7.6 percent of global diseases and injuries were attributable to alcohol; for women, alcohol could be attributed to 1.1 percent of deaths and 1.4 percent of diseases and injuries (Rehm et al., 2009).
 The same study reported that one in every ten deaths among European men is attributed to alcohol.
+In the United States, 71 percent of deaths from the effects of excessive alcohol use were of men (Stahre et al., 2014).
+The same study estimated 1,847,072 years of potential life lost among men annually, averaging data from 2006 to 2010.

 Alcohol abuse presents a double danger to society, in that it creates health harms and risks on its own and simultaneously exacerbates many other health risks both to the user and to those around them.
-Alcohol use has been shown to be a factor in cardiovascular disease, cancer, diarrhea, chronic respiratory disease, diabetes, HIV, tuberculosis, transportation injuries, liver cirrhosis, unintentional injuries, self-harm and violence, and mental disorders, among others (Ragonese et al., 2019; WHO, 2014a).
+Alcohol use has been shown to be a factor in cardiovascular disease, cancer.

+diarrhea, chronic respiratory disease, diabetes, HIV, tuberculosis, transportation injuries, liver cirrhosis, unintentional injuries, self-harm and violence, and mental disorders, among others (Ragonese et al., 2019; WHO 2014a).

 Several publications use data from the WHO (2014a) for their costing studies (Shield et al., 2015; Pan American Health Organization, 2015).
 A meta-analysis of 20 studies across 12 developed countries estimated the economic burden of alcohol to be 0.45 percent to 5.44 percent of the gross domestic product (Thavorncharoensap et al., 2009).
-This study looked at 26 costs under the categories of lost productivity, health care, and criminal justice that are attributable to binge drinking.
-In the United Kingdom, the cost of binge drinking was estimated at oughly £4.86 billion per year at 2014 prices (Francesconi & James, 2015).
-Unrecorded alcohol consumption presents challenges to reliable costing statistics; experts estimate that more than 25 percent of global consumption is unrecorded (Rehm et al., 2001).
+A comprehensive analysis estimated the 2006 economic costs of binge drinking at \$170.7 billion (Bouchery et al., 2011); a 2010 update put the estimate at \$191.1 billion, with more than 40 percent paid for by the government (Sacks et al., 2015).
+Both studies looked at 26 costs under the categories of lost productivity, health care, and criminal justice that are attributable to binge drinking.
+Unrecorded alcohol consumption presents challenges to reliable costing statistics; experts estimate more than 25 percent of global consumption is unrecorded (Rehm et al., 2001).

-"ALCOHOL ABUSE PRESENTS A DOUBLE DANGER TO SOCIETY, IN THAT IT CREATES HEALTH HARMS AND RISKS ON ITS OWN AND SIMULTANEOUSLY EXACERBATES MANY OTHER HEALTH RISKS BOTH TO THE USER AND TO THOSE AROUND THEM."
+"ALCOHOL ABUSE PRESENTS A DOUBLE DANGER

+TO SOCIETY, IN THAT IT CREATES HEALTH HARMS

+AND RISKS ON ITS OWN AND SIMULTANEOUSLY

+EXACERBATES MANY OTHER HEALTH RISKS BOTH

+TO THE USER AND TO THOSE AROUND THEM."

-06. TRAFFIC ACCIDENTS
+TRAFFIC ACCIDENTS

-\$267.5 million is the estimated cost resulting from the direct physical costs accrued by traffic accidents, plus the lost productivity due to premature death caused by traffic accidents, that could be eliminated if there were no Man Box (harmful masculine norms) as a causal factor in the United Kingdom.
+\$7.3 billion is the estimated cost resulting from the direct physical costs accrued by traffic accidents, plus the lost productivity due to premature death caused by traffic accidents, that could be eliminated if there were no Man Box (harmful masculine norms) as a causal factor in the United States.
 See Annex B for methodological details.